Latvia schengen visa

-Kyrgyzstan citizens need visa for travelling to Latvia as tourist.
+Eritrean citizens need a visa for travelling to Latvia .
 The stay is usually short with a period of 90 days and visa expires in 90 days.
-Applicant is required to be present when applying for visa and a total of 10 documents are required.
+Applicant is required to be present when applying for Latvia schengen visa.A total of 10 documents are required for applying Latvia schengen visa.
 You can also find useful tips from fellow travellers.

 You must submit a passport or other travel document issued within the last 10 years.
 This must have at least 2 blank pages and be valid for at least another 3 months after the date you intend to leave the Schengen area.